 - Close the valve.

 - Dry the end of the valve with toilet paper.

-At night the bottom of the pouch is connected to a night drainage system which will carry the urine away from the stoma while you sleep.
+At night the bottom of the pouch can be connected to a night drainage system which carries urine away from the stoma while you sleep.
 This lets you sleep undisturbed.
 Gravity drains the urine to a bedside container.
-Your pouch will not get so full and heavy that it pulls away from your body, and your stoma will be protected against the build-up of strong urine.
+This keeps your pouch from getting so full and heavy that it pulls away from your body.
+It also protects your stoma and skin against the build-up of strong urine.

 Clean the tubing and beside drainage collector every morning.
-Pour about 2 ounces of a vinegar/water solution into the emptied pouch that is attached to the night drainage system.
+Pour about 2 ounces of a vinegar-and-water solution into the emptied pouch that’s attached to the night drainage system.
 (Use 1 part of white vinegar to 3 parts of water.)
-Let it run out of your pouch, through the tubing, and into the collection container.
-Then pour it out and hang up the night drainage system so it can air dry.
+Let it run out of the pouch, through the tubing, and into the collection container.
+Then pour it out and hang up the night drainage tubing so it can air dry.